tnkteja/fss16ntadiko/code/8/Readme.md

 Same 20 baseline populations are used for a problem to run against the variants of the optimizers.

 Cdomloss is calculated between the first generation and the final generation.
 Since we have 20 baseline populations we get 20 numbers.
 These performance numbers are then feed to scottknott for statistical analysis.

 ## Results and Discussion

+We got the following scottknott results by running the problems with the two variants of the GA.
+For each problem we ranked the resuts with gacdom loss variant and the nsga2 variant.
+We find that MORE OFTEN THAN NOT GACDOMLOSS variant is performing better or equal than the NSGAII variant for the problems.

 ```bash
 rank ,         name ,    med   ,  iqr